defi-stack/solidity-bahavior/contracts/erc/ERC165/README.md

 ## Summary

-This is the implementation detail of ERC165, a standard for publish and detect what interfaces a smart contract support.
+This is the implementation detail of ERC165, a standard for publishing and detecting what interfaces a smart contract support.

 ## interface